home-assistant/home-assistant.io/source/_components/sensor.openhardwaremonitor.markdown

 ---

-The `openhardwaremonitor` platform uses your [Open Hardware Monitor](http://openhardwaremonitor.org/) installation as an source for sensors that will display system information.
+The `openhardwaremonitor` platform uses your [Open Hardware Monitor](http://openhardwaremonitor.org/) installation as a source for sensors that will display system information.

 To add Open Hardware Monitor to your installation, add the following to your `configuration.yaml` file: